iagox86/dnscat2/doc/protocol.md

 man-in-the-middle protection, but it's possible that the client simply didn't use a key).

 The actual authentication is done in a `AUTH` packet.
-Like the `NEGENC` packet, this can be sent at any time, but is almost always sent directly after `NEGENC` and before `SYN`.
-If a server wishes to be strict, it *MAY* opt to reject a connection that doesn't do `AUTH` directly after `NEGENC` by responding with a `FIN`.
+If it's being used, it must be sent directly after the `NEGENC` packet and before `SYN`.

 The authentication strings are computed using SHA3-256: